 Top right from further to the right: The canal is now dry.

 Bottom left from a bit further right: This view from Church Wharf looks downstream towards Bridgeman Place, Bury Road and the Haulgh.
 The water is the river up to a weir.
 The canal, now filled in was to the left.
 Canal and river go under the bridges in the distance.
 Part of the Springfield Mill site can be seen at the right.
 Flood lights at Burnden Park can just be made out.

 Bottom right: Picture from David Whenlock's collection.
 This appears to be at the start of work on St Peter's Way.
-The river will be culverted as the as the next bridge.
+The river will be culverted as far as the next bridge.

 Picture from David Whenlock